SJTU-ViSYS/M2DGR/README.md

 <p align="left">Lift Sequences:The robot hang around a hall on the first floor and then went to the second floor by lift.A laser scanner track the trajectory outside the lift</p>

-Lift Sequences:The robot hang around a hall on the first floor and then went to the second floor by lift.A laser scanner track the trajectory outside the lift

 Sequence Name|Collection Date|Total Size|Duration|Features|Download Link